jrengmusic/tit/README.md

 Browse any commit, make changes, test them, then merge back to your branch.
 True exploration with zero consequences until you decide to keep changes.

 **🔧 SSH Setup Wizard**
 First run?
 TIT detects missing SSH keys and walks you through setup.
-Generate keys, display public key for GitHub/GitLab—done in 30 seconds.
+Generate keys, display public key for any remote service of your choice in 30 seconds.

 **🎨 Seasonal Themes**
 5 built-in themes including Spring, Summer, Autumn, Winter.
-Auto-generated color variations that actually look good.
+Meticulously hand picked color palette that would be a sight for sore eyes.

 **🔍 3-Pane File History**
 Not just "what changed"—see Commits + Files + Actual Diffs.
-Navigate years of changes instantly with cached history.
+Navigate changes instantly with cached history.

 **⚡ Auto-Update State**
 Background git state detection keeps TIT current.
 Menu updates when you switch branches, no refresh needed.

 **💪 Conflict Resolution**
 Built-in 3-way merge resolver.
-No external tools, no confusion—just mark sections and apply.

-## The Difference
+TIT will explicitly asked you to resolve immediately for any operations where conflicts might occur before even running.

+** 🧼 Operations**
+There's no manual stash management, if you choose to pull or time travel with dirty working tree TIT will stash uncommitted changes before continue running operation, and apply that that changes back on top whatever state you currently have after operation.
+When conflicts occur you must resolve before continue, otherwise it will bring back your dirty tree.

+** ✍🏻 No rebase**
+TIT doesn't write false history.
+TIT doesn't lie.

+Instead:
+- **Time travel** to explore old commits safely
+- **Merge back** to bring old ideas forward
+- **Clean conflicts** with visual resolution
+- **Preserve truth** in your git history

+Your timeline should tell the story of what actually happened, not some sanitized fiction.

 ## Get Started